Advice for Dance and Drama Award institutions for the 2018 to 2019 academic year.

 ESFA will undertake reconciliation at the end of the academic year.
-An in-year reconciliation will also take place in December 2017 if the in-year MI return identifies a significant amount of unused funding is being held by institutions.
+An in-year reconciliation will also take place in December 2018 if the in-year MI data return identifies a significant amount of unused funding is being held by institutions.

 Audit and scheme protection

 Administration and allocation of DaDA is subject to ESFA’s audit process.
-For audit purposes, and to provide accurate management information (MI), institutions should maintain accurate and up to date records of students and funding.
-This includes recording students in receipt of DaDA on the budget management spreadsheet for the 2017 to 2018 academic year.
+For audit purposes, and to provide accurate MI, institutions should maintain accurate and up to date records of students and funding.
+This includes recording students in receipt of DaDA on the budget management spreadsheet for the 2018 to 2019 academic year.

 Only institutions whose provision is assessed as Outstanding (Grade 1) or Good (Grade 2) at Ofsted inspection will be eligible to offer DaDA funding.
 ESFA will stop funding institutions if they do not maintain their levels of quality unless there are exceptional circumstances.